-Answer: To make certain that the existing lien is not a lot less than the new lien in order to avoid cash out if your loan is a rate/term refinance.
+Answer: To make certain on a rate term refi that there is not an existing home equity loan and that the lien is not a lot less than the new lien in order to avoid cash out.
 If you are making a first lien home equity loan and Schedule C reflects a 1st lien rate term and a 2nd lien home equity, both loans must be paid off.
 One home equity loan at a time.